-Nitric oxide is a compound your body naturally produces to relax blood vessels and improve blood flow.
+Nitric oxide is a compound that your body naturally produces to relax blood vessels and improve blood flow.

-A few small studies suggest that supplementing with these compounds boosts oxygen and nutrient transport to your muscles, potentially enhancing athletic performance (
+Research suggests that supplementing with these compounds boosts oxygen and nutrient transport to your muscles, potentially enhancing athletic performance (

 Caffeine is frequently used in pre-workout supplements to increase energy and focus.

 This stimulant may improve mental alertness, memory, and exercise performance, as well as help reduce body fat (

 Creatine is another chemical compound naturally produced in your body.
 It’s primarily stored in skeletal muscle, where it plays a role in energy production and muscular strength (

 It’s often included in pre-workout formulas but also sold as a standalone supplement.
 It’s particularly popular among weightlifters, bodybuilders, and other power athletes.

 Research suggests that supplementing with creatine can increase your body’s stored supply of this compound, thus improving recovery time, muscle mass, strength, and exercise performance (

 Beta-alanine is an amino acid that’s included in many pre-workout formulas because it may help prevent acid buildup in your muscle tissue, thus allowing your muscles to work harder and longer (

 While research supports its effectiveness, it’s important to note that consuming this compound may cause a tingling sensation.
 While it’s completely harmless, you may find it unpleasant (